a-hr-nikolov/a-hr-nikolov/README.md

 # A bit of an introduction
 Hi there! 👋
-I'm **Atanas**, and this is my practice github.
+I'm **Atanas**, and this is my practice GitHub.
 What does that mean?
-Well, this is where I commit stuff from projects (mostly private), new languages that I learn, some challenges, and the occasional public thing that I don't mind sharing.
+Well, here I commit my (mostly private) projects, new languages that I'm learning, and some challenges.

-📚 I've graduated from a maths high school with a programming profile (C++ focused), then studied psychology, and went into in marketing and science communication for 7+ years.
-Yet I couldn't get programming out of my mind, so here I am now. :)

 ⚡ Recent experience:
 - **Python** back-end programming and desktop GUI development (completed **StrypesLab Python** at the top of the class)